Policy Gradient with Tree Expansion: Related Work

+Reducing variance in PG estimates is essential for improving efficiency and stability.
+Approaches include baseline subtraction \citep{sutton1999policy, weaver2001optimal}, action-dependent baselines \citep{wu2018variance}, sub-sampling techniques like SVRPG \citep{papini2018stochastic}, and natural policy gradient \citep{kakade2001natural}.
+Multi-step returns for value estimation, such as n-step TD \citep{sutton1998reinforcement} and GAE \citep{schulman2015high}, primarily affect learning targets rather than policy parameterization.
+Our approach differs by integrating planning directly into the policy structure, making it fundamentally different from both variance reduction techniques and multi-step return methods.

-\textbf{Softmax Operator.} The softmax policy became a canonical part of PG to the point where theoretical results of PG focus specifically on it \citep{zhang2021convergence, mei2020global,li2021softmax, schulman2017proximal, haarnoja2018soft}.
-Even though we focus on a tree extension to the softmax policy, the methodology we propose is general and can be easily applied to other discrete or continuous parameterized policies as in \cite{mei2020escaping, miahi2021resmax}.
+\textbf{Softmax Operator.} The softmax policy became a canonical part of PG to the point where theoretical results of PG focus specifically on it \citep{zhang2021convergence, mei2020global,li2021softmax, ding2022global}.
+Even though we focus on a tree extension to the softmax policy, our methodology is general and can be easily applied to other discrete or continuous parameterized policies as in \citep{mei2020escaping, miahi2021resmax, silva2019optimization}.
+It's important to distinguish between tree search and our approach of tree expansion.
+Traditional tree search methods like MCTS identify the best trajectory through a selection process, while our approach explores all possible trajectories up to a certain depth to compute an improved policy.
+Recent work by \citet{efroni2018beyond} showed that multi-step greedy policies improve convergence rates, and \citet{protopapas2024policy} combined policy mirror descent with lookahead planning, though using different mechanisms than our SoftTreeMax policy.

-\textbf{Tree Search.} Planning with a TS is the process of using a forward model to consider possible future trajectories and decide on the best action at the root.
-One famous such algorithm is Monte-Carlo TS (MCTS; \citealt{browne2012survey}) used in AlphaGo \cite{silver2016mastering} and MuZero \cite{schrittwieser2020mastering}.
-Other principal algorithms such as Value Iteration, Policy Iteration and DQN were also shown to give an improved performance with a tree search extensions \citep{efroni2019combine, dalal2021improve}.

-\textbf{Risk Aversion.} Many works considered an exponential utility function for risk aversion \cite{chen2007risk, garcia2015comprehensive,fei2021exponential}.
-This utility function is the same as \treepolE{} formulation from \eqref{eq:polE}, but we have it directly in the policy instead of the objective.